edvardskazlouski/frontend-starter/frontend-redux/README.md

 9. `reducers` - the folder, that contains all view reducers.
 10. `router` - it is specific component with all routes-components mapping.
 11. `sagas` - folder with all view sagas.
 These sagas include business logic.
+12. `selectors` - folder with all views store selectors.
-12. `services` - folder with specific services, such as transformation store to localstorage or react scripts worker.
+13. `services` - folder with specific services, such as transformation store to localstorage or react scripts worker.
-13. `store` - folder with creation of the store.
+14. `store` - folder with creation of the store.
-14. `theme` - ui theme of the application
+15. `theme` - ui theme of the application